-nimsd The Node Image Mapping Service (NIMS) daemon (nimsd) maps a node to boot a are used when the node is booted. representing differe running on every bl back to the erd on t The event router daemon (erd) brokers messages from many software components representing different parts of the XC system.
+nimsd The Node Image Mapping Service (NIMS) daemon (nimsd) maps a node to boot attributes that are used when the node is booted.

+erd The event router daemon (erd) brokers messages from many software components representing different parts of the XC system.
 The erd runs on the SMW, but there are also erd running on every blade controller (BC) and cabinet controller (CC), which funnel information back to the erd on the SMW.
-Other daemons can subscribe to certain types of HSS events to receive notification when those events arrive at the erd. sm The state_manager (sm) daemon tracks the state of all HSS components (partitions, cabinets, blades, nodes, network ASICs, links, etc.) and stores this in a persistent HSS database-a MariaDB (MySQL) database on the SMW.
-It responds to queries from xtcli status. responds to eve node daemon (b high-speed boot The bootmanager (bm) daemon coordinates the boot of XC system nodes. bootmanager responds to events from xtcli boot and sends events to bcsysd on the BC and the boot node daemon (bnd) on the boot node.
-It provides for PXE boot of the boot and SDB nodes, high-speed boot over the HSN for all other nodes, or a low-speed boot over the HSS network (for troubleshooting). rm The router manager (rm) daemon sets up a routing table in the HSN (high speed network). sedc_man ager The system environment data collections manager (sedc_manager) daemon monitors system health and records environmental data for hardware components. nid_mgr The NID manager (nid_mgr) daemon enables an administrator to control NID assignment and manages the nic-to-nid relationship. erfsd The event router file system daemon (erfsd) provides persistent storage for the erd on CCs and BCs.
-Daemons th nat ar e part of power management: xtpmd fron power management daemon (xtpmd) handles all database inserts of node level power data n bcpmd on the BCs and cabinet level power data from ccsysd on the CCs.
-It also stores ALPS event data which can be used for offline job-based correlation and energy accounting. xtpowerd The xtpowerd daemon allows sites to control the rate at which nodes are powered on/off or booted over time to smooth out large fluctuations in power use. xtsnmpd The Cray SNMP daemon (xtsnmpd) acts as a subagent for snmpd. xtsnmpd responds for two Cray- specific MIBs: CRAY-XC-MIB and CRAY-SMI.
+Other daemons can subscribe to certain types of HSS events to receive notification when those events arrive at the erd.

+sm The state manager (sm) daemon tracks the state of all HSS components (partitions, cabinets, blades, nodes, network ASICs, links, etc.) and stores this in a persistent HSS database-a MariaDB (MySQL) database on the SMW.
+It responds to queries from xtcli status.

+bm The bootmanager (bm) daemon coordinates the boot of XC system nodes. bootmanager responds to events from xtcli boot and sends events to bcsysd on the BC and the boot node daemon (bnd) on the boot node.
+It provides for PXE boot of the boot and SDB nodes, high-speed boot over the HSN for all other nodes, or a low-speed boot over the HSS network rm The router manager (rm) daemon sets up a routing table in the HSN (high speed network).

+(for troubleshooting).

+sedc_manager The system environment data collections manager (sedc_manager) daemon monitors system health and records environmental data for hardware components.

+nid_mgr The NID manager (nid_mgr) daemon enables an administrator to control NID assignment and manages the nic-to-nid relationship.

+erfsd The event router file system daemon (erfsd) provides persistent storage for the erd on CCs and xtpmd The power management daemon (xtpmd) handles all database inserts of node level power data from bcpmd on the BCs and cabinet level power data from ccsysd on the CCs.
+It also stores ALPS job event data which can be used for offline job-based correlation and energy accounting.

+BCs.

+Daemons that are part of power management:

+xtpowerd The xtpowerd daemon allows sites to control the rate at which nodes are powered on/off or booted over time to smooth out large fluctuations in power use.

+xtsnmpd The Cray SNMP daemon (xtsnmpd) acts as a subagent for snmpd. xtsnmpd responds for two Crayspecific MIBs: CRAY-XC-MIB and CRAY-SMI.
 The CRAY-SMI MIB provides the structure of management information for the overall Cray enterprise.
-The CRAY-XC-MIB MIB contains system- level power data, including system-level instantaneous/current power, peak power, average power, and accumulated energy. xtremoted the xtremoted daemon is the application server which handles CAPMC API requests to connect to remote database.
-In most configurations, the remote database is the local PostgreSQL server he SMW, but it can be configured to send to a remote hostname.
+The CRAY-XC-MIB MIB contains system-level power data, including system-level instantaneous/current power, peak power, average power, and accumulated energy.

+xtremoted The xtremoted daemon is the application server which handles CAPMC API requests to connect to the remote database.
+In most configurations, the remote database is the local PostgreSQL server on the SMW, but it can be configured to send to a remote hostname.
 See the XC^{TM} Series Power xtdiagd The diags daemon (xtdiagd) gets diagnostic data into the Power Management database.